kwaroran/character-card-spec-v3/SPEC_V3.md

 How the `spec_version` is determined as a newer version is by parsing the string as a float. if the float is bigger than `3.0`, the application *SHOULD* consider the Character Card object as a newer version of the specification. if the float is smaller than `3.0`, the application *SHOULD* consider the Character Card object as an older version of the specification.

-If the application does not support the newer version of the specification, the application *SHOULD* alert the user that the Character Card object is created with a newer version of the specification, and the application *MAY* not support the new features that are added in the newer version of the specification.
+If the application does not support the newer version of the specification, the application *SHOULD* alert the user that the Character Card object is created with a newer version of the specification, and the application *MAY* not support the new features that are added in the newer version of the specification. however, the application *SHOULD* support importing of it.

 If the application is older than the version of the specification, the application *SHOULD* fill the missing fields with default values. default fields are: